12 things to do before renting an apartment

 1. The basics

+Make sure that the rent you have agreed to is actually stated in the contract, with the start and end date correctly indicated.
 Check the address and number of the apartment.
 Check the date of each month that rent is due.
-Make sure the security deposit is correct and keep in mind that landlords can only ask for one month’s rent as security.
+Make sure the security deposit is correct and keep in mind that landlords can only ask for one month's rent as security.

 1. Renewal Clauses and Renewal Policies